-п Included in public Scoring Question (b) Explain the applicant's relationship to the community identified in 20(a). posting Y Explanations should clearly state: Relations to any community organizations.
+Question Included in public posting Notes Scoring Range Criteria posting required.
+When the community was established, including the date(s) of formal organization, if any, as well as a description of community activities to date.
+The current estimated size of the community, both as to membership and geographic extent. nunge evaluation, if applicable Criteria and scoring methodology for the community priority eval are described in Modul the Applicant Guideboo (b) Explain the applicant's relationship to the community identified in 20(a).
+Y Explanations should clearly state: Relations to any community organizations.
 Relations to the community and its constituent parts/groups.
-Accountability mechanisms of the applicant to the community.
-Range Criteria Scoring (c) Provide a description of the community-based purpose of the applied-for gTLD. Υ Descriptions should include: Intended registrants in the TLD.
+Accountability mechanisms of the applicant to the community. (c) Provide a description of the community-based purpose of the applied-for gTLD.
+Y Descriptions should include: Intended registrants in the TLD.
 Intended end-users of the TLD.
 Related activities the applicant has carried out or intends to carry out in service of this purpose.
 Explanation of how the purpose is of a lasting nature. (d) Explain the relationship between the applied- for gTLD string and the community identified in 20(a).
-Y relationship to the established name, if any, of the community. relationship to the identification of community members. any connotations the string may have beyond the community. (e) Provide a complete description of the applicant's intended registration policies in support of the community-based purpose of the applied-for gTLD.
+Y Explanations should clearly state: relationship to the established name, if any, of the community. relationship to the identification of community members. any connotations the string may have beyond the community. (e) Provide a complete description of the applicant's intended registration policies in support of the community-based purpose of the applied-for gTLD.
 Policies and enforcement mechanisms are expected to constitute a coherent set.
 Y Descriptions should include proposed policies, if any, on the following: Eligibility: who is eligible to register a second-level name in the gTLD, and how will eligibility be determined.
 Name selection: what types of second-level names may be registered in the gTLD.
 Content/Use: what restrictions, if any, the registry operator will impose on how a registrant may use its registered name.
-Enforcement: what investigation practices and mechanisms exist to enforce the policies above, what resources are allocated for enforcement, and what appeal mechanisms are available to registrants.
+Enforcement: what investigation